wladermisch/NotionLink/README.md

 5. Click "Save".
 6.  **IMPORTANT:** You must **Restart the application** after saving new mappings.
 This is required for the file watcher (`watchdog`) to start monitoring the new folders.

-### 4. Troubleshooting (Log Files)
+### 4. Troubleshooting & Submitting Bug Reports

-If you encounter a problem, you can find detailed logs in the same folder as your `NotionLink.exe`:
+If you encounter a problem, you can find detailed logs in the same folder as your `NotionLink.exe`.

 * `notionlink.log`: Contains general information and a history of app activity (e.g., "File synced", "Server started").
 * `error.log`: Contains details about any errors or crashes that have occurred.

+If you open a new [GitHub Issue](https://github.com/wladermisch/NotionLink/issues) to report a bug, **please manually attach the `error.log` file.**

+> **Privacy Note:** The `error.log` file *does* contain some system information (like your username, hostname, and machine ID) to help with debugging.
+This file **never** leaves your computer automatically.
+By manually attaching it to a GitHub issue, you are giving your consent to share this debugging information.

 ---